 - Director of U.S. Operations - Trajko Papuckoski

 Trajko Papuckoski is a proud Hoosier and earned his Bachelors of Science at Indiana University.
 Papuckoski’s professional career in the financial services has spanned several prominent financial institutions since graduation.
 Currently, he consults independent financial advisers for one of the largest broker-dealers in the nation.
 Previously, Papuckoski served as a relationship manager at two large retail banks where he delivered investment solutions and advised clients on how to meet their financial goals.

-Outside of work he enjoys visiting family and friends throughout the U.S. and Europe, mountain biking, watching films, and is currently training for the 2012 Chicago Marathon.
+Outside of work he enjoys visiting family and friends throughout the U.S. and Europe, mountain biking, watching films, and ran the Chicago Marathon in 2012.

 Trajko and his wife Biljana married in Bitola, Macedonia in the summer of 2013.